irmen/prog8/docs/source/compiling.rst

 ``-out <directory>``
     sets directory location for output files instead of current directory

+``-plaintext``
+    Prints output messages in plain text: no colors or fancy symbols.

 ``-printast1``
     Prints the "compiler AST" (the internal representation of the program) after all processing steps.